 We are terrible at passwords.
 We suck at creating them (the top two most popular remain “123456” and “password”), we share them way too freely, and we forget them all the time.
 Indeed, the very thing that can ensure our online security has become our biggest obstacle to it.
 This is what makes a good password manager essential.

-Here are our top two picks, followed by tips on what to look for when shopping for a password manager and full reviews of all six products.
+Here are our top two picks, followed by tips on what to look for when shopping for a password manager and links to full reviews of all the products.

 Best overall password manager

 LastPass ticks all the boxes on our password manager want list.
 It makes it a breeze to create unique, complex passwords; capture and manage login credentials; sync them across multiple devices; and share them with others you trust.
 Its password auditing and updating features let you identify and eliminate weak or duplicate passwords with just a mouse click or two.
 It also stores credit card numbers and other personal data to autofill web forms when you’re making a purchase, signing up for a service, or paying a bill.

 LastPass also supports a range of multi-factor authentication options for protecting your vault, including app-based authenticators like Symantec VIP and Google Authenticator, hardware tokens like YubiKey, and fingerprint readers.